AlexandraVillepique/RepData_PeerAssessment1/PA1_template.md

 - Mean for corrected data set: 37.3825996
 - Median for corrected data set: 0

-For the comparison previously callculated results are:
+For the comparison previously calculated results are:
 - Mean: 37.3825996.
 - Median: 0.

 Thus, the conclusion is that missing data does not introduces the bias and can be safely ignored.

 ## Are there differences in activity patterns between weekdays and weekends?##

 In general, human activity varies between week-days and week-end.
 Thus analysis was done to establish is that the case with the monitored activity.
 To preform this analysis a new variable needed to be added, the variable that distinguishes the week-days and weekends.
-This was acomplished with:
+This was accomplished with:

 ```r